DeusVermis/heating_control/README.md

 * [10xx - Weather](10xx_weather/README.md): Getting and updating outside temperature.
 * [20xx - Heating Supply Temperature](20xx_heating_supply_temp/README.md): Calculating and updating heating supply temperature.
 * [30xx - Hardware Module](30xx_hardware_module/README.md): Controlling the central-heating boiler with a hardware module.

+## Disclaimer

+Use at your own risk.
+The contributors of this project cannot be made liable for any harm or damage that is caused by use or reproduction.